Find the best immigration program for you. Take our free immigration quiz and we’ll tell you the best immigration programs for you!

 Advertisement

-Here’s why an emergency fund is essential, especially for newcomers to Canada, and how you can get started building one—even if it feels overwhelming right now.
+Here’s why an emergency fund can be essential, especially for newcomers to Canada, and how you can get started building one—even if it feels overwhelming right now.

-This is why financial commentators like Paula Pant, Renee Sylvestre-Williams, Ramit Sethi, Mr. Money Mustache, and many others agree that having an emergency fund is crucial.
-The advice is almost universal that an emergency fund can help you handle these surprises while minimizing financial stress.
+This is why financial commentators like Paula Pant, Renee Sylvestre-Williams, Ramit Sethi, Mr. Money Mustache, and many others agree that having an emergency fund is important.
+All of these personal finance personalities advise that an emergency fund can help you handle the financial surprises life throws at you.

 Knowing you have a financial cushion can reduce stress, helping you focus on building your new life and career instead of worrying about what might go wrong.